FAQ

 Will I get seasick?

-For our Antarctica cruises, bear in mind that the Drake Passage can be rough.
-You may be lucky but if you do become unwell remember: it is important to keep hydrated and to eat little, and often (dry toast, biscuits or crackers are good).
+However You may be lucky but if you do become unwell, remember: it is important to keep hydrated and to eat little, and often (dry toast, biscuits or crackers are good).
+Please don't look at the waves or other moving objects.
+Don’t use electronic devices, watch the TV or attempt to read.
+And avoid alcohol, and fatty or spicy foods.

 Are vaccinations required?